 Serve the Steak Tartare immediately.
 You can briefly refrigerate to get a slight chill, but only for about 15 minutes before you eat.

-For traditional plating, press the Beef Tartare into ramekins, and then carefully flip it out onto small serving plates in the shape of a disk.
+For traditional plating, press the Beef Tartare into a ramekin or a small bowl, and then carefully flip it out onto small serving plates in the shape of a disk.

 Garnish the tartare with extra parsley and/or capers, if you like.

 You can also rest an extra egg yolk on top, but be aware this will make the tartare texture extra dense and silky.

 Get the Complete (Printable) Steak Tartare Recipe Below.
 Enjoy!

 Frequently Asked Questions

 What other ingredients can I add to this Beef Tartare recipe?